Getting help with medical debt in Washington State

 Medical billing departments know you might have trouble paying your bills.
 If they sent your bill to a collection agency, the hospital or doctor might agree to take your account out of collections.
 If they agree to a payment plan, get a copy in writing of the payment plan.
-Keep up with the lowered payments.
+You must keep up with the lowered payments.

 A collection agency notice to collect medical debt must state:

-Your right to request the original account number assigned to the debt
+- Your right to ask for the original account number assigned to the debt

-Your right to request the date of your last payment
+- Your right to ask for the date of your last payment

-Your right to request an itemized statement that gives you all of these:
+- Your right to ask for an itemized statement that gives you all of these:

-any adjustment to the bill, the amount of any payments received from you or anyone else,
+- any adjustment to the bill, the amount of any payments from you or anyone else,

-A collection agency may not report information about medical debt to a credit bureau for at least 180 days from the date the collection agency received the information about the debt.
-See Debtor’s Rights: Dealing with Collection Agencies and Can I Get Charity Care Benefits To Pay For My Hospital Bill.
+A collection agency may not report information about medical debt to a credit bureau for at least 180 days from the date the collection agency got the information about the debt.
+Read Debtor’s Rights: Dealing with Collection Agencies and Can I get Charity Care benefits to pay for my hospital bill? to learn more.

 Get Legal Help